Velir/dbt-ga4/README.md

 Version `5.1.0` explicitly unnests and re-nests the `items` and `ecommerce` records in the `base_ga4__events` model so that future changes will not break the model.

 Every effort has been made to re-nest the contents of those records into the same slots which should ensure that you can upgrade without rebuilding your `base_ga4__events` table.
-However, if you run in to an error with the `base_ga4__events` model on upgrading, you will need to run a full refresh to fix the error.
+However, if you run in to an error with the `base_ga4__events` model on upgrading, you will either need to run a full refresh to fix the error or over-ride the `base_select` macro with your own version where the order of the `items` and `ecommerce` fields matches that seen in your existing `base_ga4__events` table.

 ## Required Variables